MariaMengozzi/pc-2022/Activity-04/notes.md

-//the plan is for responding to a goal depending on the belief, so the language.
+//the plan is for responding to a goal depending on the belief of the agent, so in this case depends on the language.

 +!greet : *language*(*eng*)